 This is the first in a series of articles about how a sponsor can help you get what you want from your career or practice.

-Richard is a lawyer I know from law school who went into the litigation department of a mid-sized firm after graduation.
+Richard went into the litigation department of a mid-sized firm after graduation.
 He did good work for several different partners, including Keith, who specialized in construction litigation.
 Although construction litigation wasn’t even on Richard’s radar screen before joining the firm, he enjoyed it and expressed to Keith his interest in doing more of it.

 Richard was hard-working, a skilled practitioner, praised by clients, and loyal to Keith.
 Within a few years of starting to work together, Keith made Richard a proposition: Richard would work exclusively for Keith and his clients, learn the construction litigation business inside and out, and help Keith build a powerhouse practice.
 In return, Keith would teach Richard everything he could about his specialty, advocate for Richard’s elevation to partner, and protect Richard’s position by not bringing in any other attorneys to the practice group who would be senior to Richard.